|

 Some Popular Styles for Metal Beds

-Inspired by fashions, trends and social customs of past eras, traditional style metal beds are characterized by cabriole legs, arrow feet filigree ovals and detailed scroll work.
-Ranging from the elaborate fussiness of Victorian times to the less complicated ideals reflected in Colonial furnishings, a metal bed can have an ornately formal feel or a relaxed appearance, depending on the time period used as the source of inspiration.
+Inspired by the trends of the past, traditional style metal beds are characterized by cabriole legs, filigree ovals and detailed scroll work.
+Ranging from the elaborate fussiness of Victorian times to the less complicated ideals reflected in Colonial furnishings, a traditional metal bed can have an ornately formal feel or a relaxed appearance, depending on the time period used as the source of inspiration.

-Contemporary style commonly uses of geometric line and shape to create visual interest, instead of depending on ornate decorative detailing like many traditioanl styles.
+Contemporary style commonly uses of geometric line and shape to create visual interest.
 It emerged from the second half of the twentieth century in answer to changing technology and how it was reflected in architectural designs.
-Geometric forms are often softened by rounded corners.
-A contemporary metal bed has a stylized beauty derived from clean lines, window pane detailing or grid accents.
+A modern metal bed has a stylized beauty derived from clean lines or geometric accents.

-A country style metal bed can reflect traditional decorative elements, but have a more relaxed feel.
+A country style metal bed reflects traditional decorative elements with a more relaxed feel.
 Country metal beds can have a rustic charm, the sophisticated appeal of French Country or the casual and comfortable appearance of cottage country.
 A country metal bed can also include country-themed finials and antiqued or aged finishes in white or pastel colors.

 Other Things to Consider

-- Metal beds are simple to care for and tend to have more durable kinds of finishes than other types of beds.
+Metal beds are simple to care for and tend to have a more durable finish than other types of beds.
 But go easy on wax or abrasive cleaners as they can damage most types of metal finishes.
 Solvents such as nail polish remover and paint thinner can also ruin the finish of your metal bed.